Associate Professor of Business and Economics and Chair of the Business Department

 Dr. Martinez's work is in the general area of international finance and open-economy macroeconomics, with a focus on developing countries.
 His particular interest is on financial crises - a perennial topic, with deep and complex causes, inextricably intermingled with politics and ethics.
 His dissertation focused on the 1999 economic collapse in Ecuador, using a combination of historical, theoretical, and empirical analyses.
 His paper on the role of deregulation, moral hazard, and overconfidence in the Ecuadorian financial crisis was published by the Cambridge Journal of Economics.
-His Ph.D. is from the University of Notre Dame.
+He earned his Ph.D. in 2002 from the University of Notre Dame.